LBNL-ETA/MSWH/README.md

     For deactivating use `conda deactivate` or `deactivate`.

-5. To ensure the same python kernel can be used in a jupyter notebook, activate the virtual environment and run:
+6. To ensure the same python kernel can be used in a jupyter notebook, activate the virtual environment and run:

           python -m ipykernel install --name mswh

-6. To install the necessary Python packages navigate to the `setup.py` directory and run:
+7. To install the necessary Python packages navigate to the `setup.py` directory and run:

         pip install -e .

-    Make sure that `pip` is installed.
-For info and installation help take a look at this (webpage)[https://pip.pypa.io/en/stable/installing/].

     The `-e` flag is only necessary if one would like changes to the source code be reflected immediately (without having to rerun the `setup.py` script with every change to the source code).
 If you just want to run the project application, you can omit the `-e` flag.

-7. To use the plotting capabilities, also required when running tests, please install [`orca`](https://github.com/plotly/orca).
+8. To use the plotting capabilities, also required when running tests, please install [`orca`](https://github.com/plotly/orca).

 ## Django Web Framework Deployment